-- Enhancement and mitigation projects made to the campus infrastructure and facilities including those outlined in The University of Southern Mississippi's Capital Improvement Plan and the Campus Master Plan. - Continuity of Operations Planning Program available to the campus community including training and educational materials. - Hazard Mitigation Processes - Multiple jurisdictions with multi-agency involvement. - If a Unified Command is needed, Incident Commanders representing - agencies or jurisdictions that share responsibility for the incident manage - the response from a single Incident Command Post (ICP).
+- Enhancement and mitigation projects made to the campus infrastructure and facilities including those outlined in The University of Southern Mississippi's Capital Improvement Plan and the Campus Master Plan. - Continuity of Operations Planning Program available to the campus community including training and educational materials. - · Hazard Mitigation Processes needed for incidents involving:

+- Multiple jurisdictions. - A single jurisdiction with multiple agencies sharing responsibility. - Multiple jurisdictions with multi-agency involvement. - If a Unified Command is needed, Incident Commanders representing - agencies or jurisdictions that share responsibility for the incident manage - o the response from a single Incident Command Post (ICP).